Ammonium hydroxide poisoning

 Survival past 48 hours usually means the person will recover.
 If the chemical burned their eye, permanent blindness will probably occur in that eye.

 How well a person does depends on the strength of the chemical and how fast it was diluted and neutralized.
 Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.

 The ultimate outcome depends on how severe the damage is.
 If the chemical was swallowed, damage to the esophagus and stomach continues to occur for several weeks.
-Infection may result, and surgery may be needed.
+Infection and holes (perforation) may result, and surgery may be needed.
 Some people won't recover and death can occur weeks or months later.